 - A lineup replacement for a player on a bye must be selected from the available roster.
 No “carryover scoring” will be allowed.

 - In the event a player on a bye is started, either by accident or by default, that player shall receive a zero total for the week.

 - A player on a bye may be waived.

-- A player on a bye may not be waived with injured priority, unless documentation is provided that the duration of injury will include at least one NFL game after the bye week.
+- A player on a bye may not be placed on IR or waived with injured priority, unless documentation is provided that the duration of injury will include at least one NFL game after the bye week.

 Points: Official scoring is as indicated

 return = 6 points

 50-59 yards = 7 points